The House and Selma: Bridging History and Memory

 Late in the afternoon of March 7, 1965, John Lewis and Hosea Williams paused on the sidewalk at the crown of the Edmund Pettus Bridge in Selma, Alabama.
 Williams peered over the side.
 A long way down—about 100 feet, Lewis figured—the Alabama River flowed south and west toward Mobile Bay.
 Behind them, a huge crowd of protesters made its way up a steep rise in the bridge.
 In front of them, at the foot of the bridge on the opposite bank, Alabama state troopers and Dallas County police officers waited to turn them back.
 Most were on foot, others were on horseback.1

 Lewis, Williams, and the crowd of nearly 600 only paused for a moment before marching again.
 They crossed the bridge that day to protest the exclusion of African Americans from registering to vote in the South, but what happened next arguably changed the course of the civil rights movement.
-Confronted by the police who ordered him to turn around, Lewis knelt to pray.
-As word of his action spread among the crowd, the state troopers and county police assaulted the marchers, beating them with clubs, choking them with gas, and stomping them with horses.
+Confronted by the police who ordered him to turn around, Lewis told those around him to pray.
+Just as word of his action spread among the crowd, the state troopers and county police assaulted the marchers, beating them with clubs, choking them with gas, and stomping them with horses.
 The police pushed the demonstrators back across the bridge and back through town.
 Some suffered injuries bad enough to require hospital attention; there was a moment after being hit in the head that John Lewis thought he was going to die.2

 March 7th was a Sunday.
 On Monday, major newspapers reported the violence in Selma with bold headlines and graphic photographs above the fold.
 On Capitol Hill, Members of the House of Representatives began their own responses to the events in Alabama.
 Representative James Grant O'Hara of Michigan became the first Member to take the floor that day shortly after noon to condemn the violence, pointing out that Speaker John McCormack of Massachusetts had also addressed the situation during his morning press conference.3Denunciations by both parties followed on Tuesday as constituents began sending letters and telegrams demanding immediate congressional action.4